Photo by Faran Raufi on Unsplash

 - Sprühsalz: This is brine that can be sprayed.
-You can use it to spray, eg, when baking bread, you can spray this on top to give it a salty crust, or you can use it on your salads to ensure even mixing, etc.
+You can use it to spray, e.g., when baking bread, spray it on top to give it a salty crust, or use it on your salads to ensure even mixing, etc.

-In addition, some salt packs contain marketing jargon or informational text, which are explained below:
+- In addition, some salt packs contain marketing jargon or informational text, which is explained below:

 - Blutdrucksalz: Translates to blood pressure salt.
 In this type of salt, sodium chloride is substituted with salty-tasting compounds of potassium, calcium, and magnesium.

 - Kristallsalz means crystal salt.
 Feinsalz means finely ground salt.
 Grob means coarse grains.

 - Ursalz : This is untreated salt from the salt mines.